Woman fires gun during fight at Florida Chuck E. Cheese, deputies say

 Hillsborough County deputies said all three women were taken into custody and no shooting victims were located.
 A man involved in the altercation was also taken into custody.

-A male driver was also taken to the hospital, but deputies aren’t sure how he was involved with the incident.
+A male driver was also taken to the hospital, but deputies aren’t sure how he was involved in the incident.

 “I am grateful that nobody was seriously injured as a result of this incident,” Hillsborough County Sheriff Chad Chronister said.